 Expected term.
-The expected term of the warrants is ten years.
+The expected term of the Hercules warrants is ten years.
+The expected term of the PIPE Warrants is three and a half years.

 Risk-free interest rate.
 The risk-free interest rate is determined by reference to the U.S. Treasury yield curve in effect at the time of the issuance for time periods that are approximately equal to the expected term of the warrant.